Białystok: Military garrison

 During December 1993 an order of the Chief of the General Staff of the Polish Armed Forces created the 18th Mechanized Brigade (18 Brygada Zmechanizowana) at the garrison in Białystok.
 The unit was formed from the 3rd Mechanized Regiment (3 Pułk Zmechanizowany) and was subordinated to the commander of the 1st Warsaw Mechanised Division (1 Warszawskiej Dywizji Zmechanizowanej im.
 Tadeusza Kościuszki).
-On 31 December 2001, as a result of the restructuring of the Armed Forces, the 18th Mechanized Brigade was disbanded and in its place was created the 18th Territorial Defense Battalion.
+On 31 December 2001, as a result of the restructuring of the Polish Armed Forces, the 18th Mechanized Brigade was disbanded and in its place was created the 18th Territorial Defense Battalion.
 31 December 2001, as a result of the restructuring of the Armed Forces, 18th Mechanized Brigade (18 Brygada Zmechanizowana) was disbanded and in its place created the 18th Territorial Defense Battalion (18 Białostocka Brygada Obrony Terytorialnej)., itself reorganized into the 18th Reconnaissance Regiment (18 Pułk Rozpoznawczy) of the Polish Land Forces is based in Białystok.

 The Cavalry Brigade "Białystok" (BK "Białystok") of the Polish Army of the Second Republic was formed in February 1929.
 On 1 April 1937, BK "Białystok" was renamed the Podlaska Cavalry Brigade (Podlaska Brygada Kawalerii).
 Its headquarters was located in Białystok and operated as part of Independent Operational Group Narew.
 It was formed from the Cavalry Brigade "Białystok", which existed between February 1929, and 30 March 1937.
 After the Soviet invasion of Poland, remnants of the Brigade fought both Wehrmacht and Red Army troops, capitulating on 6 October 1939.